-Whenever possible, Dr. Zemmel prefers to remove breast implants by performing a capsulectomy en bloc, also called a “total capsulectomy.”
+Whenever possible, Dr. Zemmel and Dr. Reddy prefer to remove breast implants by performing a capsulectomy en bloc, also called a “total capsulectomy.”
 This technique involves removing the breast implants while they are still inside the surrounding capsule.
 A capsulectomy en bloc is especially beneficial for patients with a ruptured implant, as the capsule prevents any leaked material from escaping.
 A breast implant removal en bloc is also recommended for those presenting with BII and BIA-ALCL symptoms.

-Dr. Zemmel is highly experienced with performing breast implant removal en bloc.
-He will go over the details of the procedure with you during the consultation process to help you understand what your surgery will involve.
-If you have any questions or concerns about implant removal, you are encouraged to ask him at any time, ensuring you are well-informed about your care.
+Dr. Zemmel and Dr. Reddy are highly experienced with performing breast implant removal en bloc.
+They will go over the details of the procedure with you during the consultation process to help you understand what your surgery will involve.
+If you have any questions or concerns about implant removal, you are encouraged to ask them at any time, ensuring you are well-informed about your care.

 How Long Does It Take to Recover from Breast Implant Removal?